The Flight of the Dove: Reception

 Ángel Fernández-Santos of El País considered that the film is underpinned by both "an excellent script" by Rafael Azcona and a long cast that "achieve a memorable ensemble creation".
+Javier Yuste of El Español noted how crude humor of the film is no longer acceptable for more modern sensibilities, especially with how the film tackles "pedophilia, racism, sexism, political reconciliation, and workers' rights."